mui/material-ui/docs/pages/blog/material-ui-2024-updates.md

 ---
 title: Material UI 2024 end-of-year updates
-description: A look through Material UI during 2024, and a sneak peek of what's to come.
+description: Recapping our biggest accomplishments for Material UI this year; plus, a look at what's to come in 2025.
 date: 2024-12-11T00:00:00.000Z
 authors: ['diegoandai']
 tags: ['Material UI', 'Product']